-- Internet.
-To vote via the internet, go to "www.voteproxy.com" and follow the on-screen instructions or scan the QR code with your smartphone.
+INTERNET To vote via the Internet, go to "www.voteproxy.com" and follow the on-screen instructions or scan the QR code with your smartphone.
 Have your proxy card available when you access the web page.
-You may vote online until 11:59 p.m., Central Time the day before the Annual Meeting. - By Mail.
-If you requested a copy of this Proxy Statement and proxy card and would like to vote by mail, you should mark, sign, date and mail the physical proxy card in the prepaid envelope provided so that we receive the proxy card by mail by May 14, 2019.
+You may vote online until 11:59 p.m., Central Time the day before the Annual Meeting.
+BY MAIL If you requested a copy of this Proxy Statement and proxy card and would like to vote by mail, please send your completed and signed proxy card in the prepaid envelope provided so that it is received in the mail by us by May 18, 2020.
 The shares you own will be voted according to the instructions on the proxy card that you provide.
-If you return your proxy card but do not mark your voting preference, the individuals named as proxies will vote your shares FOR all of the proposals described in this Proxy Statement. - In Person.
-If you attend our Annual Meeting, you may vote by delivering your completed proxy card in person or by completing a ballot, which will be available at our Annual Meeting.
+If you return your proxy card but do not mark your voting preference, the individuals named as proxies will vote your shares FOR all of the proposals described in this Proxy Statement.
+IN PERSON If you attend our Annual Meeting, you may vote by delivering your completed proxy card in person or by completing a ballot, which will be available at our Annual Meeting.
 Attending our Annual Meeting without delivering your completed proxy card or completing a ballot will not count as a vote.
 Submitting a proxy prior to our Annual Meeting will not prevent you from attending our Annual Meeting and voting in person.

 Street Name Stockholder.
-Street name stockholders may generally submit a proxy to have their shares voted or vote their shares by one of the following methods:
+There are three ways to vote:

-- By Methods Listed on Voting Instruction Form.
-Please refer to the voting instruction form or other information forwarded by your bank, broker or other nominee to determine whether you may submit a proxy by telephone or electronically on the internet, following the instructions on the voting instruction form or other information they provided to you. - By Mail.
-You may indicate your vote by completing, signing and dating your voting instruction card or other information forwarded by your bank, broker or other nominee and returning it to them in the manner specified in their instructions. - In Person with a Proxy from the Record Holder.
-You may vote in person at our Annual Meeting if you obtain a legal proxy from your bank, broker or other nominee.
+THODS LISTED ON G INSTRUCTION FORM Please refer to the voting instruction form or other information forwarded by your financial institution, broker or other nominee to determine whether you may submit a proxy by telephone or electronically on the Internet, following the instructions on the voting instruction form or other information they provided to you. -- --------------------------------------- --

+BY MAIL

+You may indicate your vote by completing and signing your voting instruction card or other information forwarded by your financial institution, broker or other nominee and returning it to them in the manner specified in their instructions.

+IN PERSON WITH A PROXY FROM THE RECORD HOLDER

+You may vote in person at our Annual Meeting if you obtain a legal proxy from your financial institution, broker or other nominee.
 Please consult the voting instruction form or other information sent to you by the record holder to determine how to obtain a legal proxy in order to vote in person at our Annual Meeting.

-Can I revoke my proxy?
+May I change or revoke my vote?

-Yes, if you are a stockholder of record, you can revoke your proxy at any time before it is voted at the meeting by:
+Yes, if you are a stockholder of record, you may change your vote or revoke your proxy at any time before your shares are voted at the meeting by:

-- submitting written notice of revocation no later than May 14, 2019 to our home office, which is located at 3040 Post Oak Boulevard, Suite 300, Houston, Texas 77056, Attn: Corporate Secretary; - timely submitting a proxy with new voting instructions using the internet voting system; - submitting a later dated proxy with new voting instructions by mail that is received at our home office by May 14, 2019; or - · attending our Annual Meeting and voting your shares in person.
+- submitting written notice of revocation no later than May 18, 2020 to our home office, which is located at 3040 Post Oak Boulevard, Suite 300, Houston, Texas 77056, Attn: Corporate Secretary; - · timely submitting a proxy with new voting instructions using the Internet voting system; - submitting a later dated proxy with new voting instructions by mail that is received at our home office by May 18, 2020; or - attending our Annual Meeting and voting your shares in person.

-If you are a street name stockholder and you vote by proxy, you may change your vote by submitting new voting instructions to your bank, broker or other nominee in accordance with such entity's procedures.
-Please refer to the materials that your bank, broker or other nominee provided to you.
+If you are a street name stockholder and you vote by proxy, you may change your vote by submitting new voting instructions to your financial institution, broker or other nominee in accordance with such entity's procedures.
+Please refer to the materials that your financial institution, broker or other nominee provided to you.